Summary

 Three-term Democrat Jon Tester was narrowly reelected in 2018 with 50.3% of the vote.
 On February 22, 2023, he announced he is running for a fourth term.
 Tester is one of two Democratic senators running for reelection who represent states won by Republican Donald Trump in both the 2016 and 2020 presidential elections.[108]

-Businessman and former Navy SEAL officer Tim Sheehy won the Republican nomination.[134]
-U.S. representative Matt Rosendale, also a Republican, ran against Sheehy for the nomination in February[135] but withdrew from the race days later.[136]
+Businessman and former Navy SEAL officer Tim Sheehy won the Republican nomination.[109]
+U.S. representative Matt Rosendale, also a Republican, ran against Sheehy for the nomination in February,[110] but withdrew from the race days later.[111]
+Sheehy defeated Tester in the general election, marking the first since 1911 that the Republican Party controlled both of Montana’s senate seats.

 Nebraska

-There will be two elections in Nebraska, due to the resignation of Ben Sasse.
+There were two elections in Nebraska, due to the resignation of Ben Sasse.

 Nebraska (regular)